10 facts you should know about Nova sound level meters29th Feb 2016

 1. Manual Audio record

 You may wish to record some of the noise you are measuring as you go along.
 This function is started manually using the audio soft key on your meter’s keypad.
 It will prompt your Nova to start recording raw WAV data.
-You can set the quality of the recording via the AnalyzerPlus software.
+You can set the quality of the recording via our AnalyzerPlus software.
 Audio recording includes a 10 second back buffer.
 This covers the time it takes you to respond and press ‘record’ because it can be a bit tricky to record the beginning of a sound that catches your attention.